singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 10	}
 ```

 The runtime of this varies based on the runtime of isSubstring.
-But if you assume that isSubstring runs inO(A+B) time (on strings of length A and B), then the runtime of isRotation is O(N).
+But if you assume that isSubstring runs in O(A+B) time (on strings of length A and B), then the runtime of isRotation is O(N).